doctest/doctest/scripts/random_dev_notes.md

-- fix unary/binary assertion macros
+- move stuff from fwd to impl

-- implement the fast unary/binary assertion macros
+- benchmark new assertion macros

+- see how much lines of code they are

+- maybe put them in a separate header...

 - fix coverage again...